 How Adrenal Disorders Can Disguise Themselves as Thyroid Disease

 Understanding the Basics of Hypothyroidism

-According to the American Thyroid Association, hypothyroidism is a condition in which the thyroid gland does not make enough thyroid hormone and, just like other hormone deficiencies, it can affect almost every aspect of your wellbeing.
-It can make you feel weak & fatigued, cause unordinary weight gain, and can lead to even more serious health concerns in left untreated.
-Low thyroid hormone levels during pregnancy can even harm the baby!
+According to the American Thyroid Association, hypothyroidism is a condition in which the thyroid gland does not make enough thyroid hormone and, just like other hormone deficiencies, it can affect almost every aspect of your well-being.
+It can make you feel weak and fatigued, cause unordinary weight gain, and can lead to even more serious health concerns in left untreated.

 What Causes Hypothyroidism?